dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

     }
     ```

     That's it.
 We've implemented the OAuth Client Credentials flow using AzureAD.
 You can now try to incoorperate the same logic for the `Resource.Read` role to check if you've learnt the pattern.
-Good luck.
+Good luck!

 ## Final Notes